Final US Masters Tips: Steve Bamford has published his final selection for this year's Masters here.

 Will the World Number 1 break the Augusta jinx?

-World Number 1 Jason Day (at the time of writing) goes into the 2017 Masters typically as one of the short-priced favourites.
-The amiable Aussie goes into this year's tournament with two top 3 finishes in 6 attempts at Augusta to his name, the best of which was a runner-up finish back in 2011.
-But if Day is to go one better in 2017 then he'll go against the trend which no player since Tiger Woods has yet to overcome: no World Number 1 since 2002 has successfully captured the Green Jacket.
+World Number 1 Dustin Johnson (at the time of writing) goes into the 2017 Masters typically as one of the short-priced favourites.
+The reigning US Open Champion has finished in the each-way places in each of his last two attempts at taming Augusta National, but if DJ is to go one better in 2017 then he'll go against the trend which no player since Tiger Woods has yet to overcome: no World Number 1 since 2002 has successfully captured the Green Jacket.

 Danny to win consecutive Green Jackets?